matches() in Java

 1. True: If the subregions(as specified using offset and length in params) of this string and string argument match.

-2. False: If the subregions(as specified using offset and length in params) of this string and string argument do not match.
+2. False: If this string's subregions(as specified using offset and length in params) and string argument do not match.

 Let us consider an example to understand better.